How did the Tax Credit Change in 2022?

 The tax credit is not refundable.
 The credit can be carried forward for a maximum of ten years.

 The geothermal tax credit covers expenses associated with ground source heat pumps.
 This can include onsite preparation, equipment, assembly, and necessary piping or wiring when used to connect the system to the home.
 When determining the total cost of the geothermal system, you can include all covered products, labor if you did not do the labor yourself, and sales tax.
-Ductwork, radiant flooring, or additional add-on components are not eligible for the federal tax credit.
+Additional add-on components may not be eligible for the federal tax credit.

 HOW YOU CAN EASILY APPLY FOR THE GEOTHERMAL FEDERAL TAX CREDIT